📘 MERCED COUNTY CEDS 2025–2030

 Attract advanced manufacturing

-Ag-tech innovation in Los Banos, Delhi, Livingston, Dos Palos
+Ag-tech innovation in Los Banos, Delhi, Livingston, Dos Palos, Atwater, Gustine

 Establish wage floors tied to cost of living